 NDBcluster performs a node or system restart, or as part of restoring a cluster from backup using ndb_restore

-In addition, the default behaviour for offline index build work is modified to use all cores available to ndbmtd, rather limiting itself to the core reserved for the I/O thread.
+In addition, the default behavior for offline index build work is modified to use all cores available to ndbmtd, rather limiting itself to the core reserved for the I/O thread.
 Doing so can improve restart and restore times and performance, availability, and the user experience.

 This enhancement is implemented as follows:

 BuildIndexThreadsis changed from 0 to 128.
 This means that offline ordered index builds are now multithreaded by default.